- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30028_english-_literature.rev.1452013046.png)"/>

 Please note: The submission link will not accept submissions until January 1 of each new year.

-Send, in one file, WITHOUT your name, contact information, or other identifying marks:
+Send, in a single file, WITHOUT your name, contact information, or other identifying marks:

-B) No more than 30 pages of manuscript in progress
+B) 30 pages of a manuscript in progress.

-Your cover letter, pasted into the text box, should include the basic details of your cv: education, employment, significant publications, etc. These may be in narrative form.
+Your cover letter, pasted into the text box, should include the basic details of your cv or resume: education, employment, significant publications, etc. This information may be provided in narrative form.

 Direct inquiries to email@example.com with the subject line: Plonsker Prize.